lwcarani/py-wc/README.md

 # pywc

 ## About
-wc stands for word count. pywc is my version of the Linux style command line tool named wc.
+`wc` stands for word count. `pywc` is my version of the Linux-style command line tool named `wc`.
 As the name implies, its only use is for counting the number of lines, words, bytes, or characters in the files or directories specified in the input arguments.

-This version is written in python.
+This version is written in Python.

 ## Instructions
 For Windows, create a folder named `Aliases` in your C drive: `C:/Aliases`.
 Add this folder to PATH.
 Next, create a batch file that will execute when you call the specified alias.
 For example, on my machine, I have a batch file named `wc.bat` located at `C:/Aliases`, that contains the following script: